 21) Grilled Vegetable Platter

-I use a lot of olive oil and spices for an example of balance to avoid grilled vegetables being dry or unsalted.
-Zucchini, peppers, and onions are sure things; eggplant is good if you prepare it long enough to become silky.
+I use olive oil and spices to balance out the dryness of grilled vegetables, so they don’t end up tasting dry or bland.
+For sure, you can use zucchini, peppers, and onions.
+And eggplant is good if you cook it long enough for it to become a bit silky.
 A drizzle of balsamic glaze gives it that sweet-dark finish that makes the platter look “intentional.”
 If your grill is full, you can roast them indoors and no one has to know.

 22) Grilled Zucchini